jainabhishek/review-fix-loop/README.md

 ### Untracked Files Auto-Inclusion

 - When `INCLUDE_UNTRACKED=true`, the script stages with `git add -A` so Codex-created deletions and new files are both captured.
-- **New behavior**: If Codex creates new files when `INCLUDE_UNTRACKED=false`, the script automatically enables `INCLUDE_UNTRACKED` for that iteration to maintain consistency.
-This prevents scenarios where Codex creates files that never get committed, causing repeated iterations.
+- When `INCLUDE_UNTRACKED=false` and Codex creates new files, the script prompts to include them; if you accept, it flips `INCLUDE_UNTRACKED` to `true` for subsequent iterations.
+In non-interactive shells, new files are left untracked and must be staged manually.

 ### File Deletion Approval